 The following Archdiocesan Building Levy apply in 2023:

 The Archdiocesan Building Levy is billed to each family, not to each student.
-Any family that has a child / children in more than one systemic Catholic School will only be charged a total levy of $628.00.
-That is, if a family has two children, (eg. one child attending a secondary school and one child attending a primary school), then the eldest child will be billed $628.00.
+Any family that has a child / children in more than one systemic Catholic School will only be charged a total levy of the amount below.
+That is, if a family has two children, (eg. one child attending a secondary school and one child attending a primary school), then the eldest child will be billed the amount below.
 The Building Levy will not be applicable for the child in the primary school in this case as it is charged for the eldest only.

 The following Local Fees and Charges apply in 2023: